AAFC-BICoE/acceptor/README.md

 ======
 * Put the script in `/etc/profile.d/` (depends on your distro of Linux: you want the script run at login); should be world executable
 * Edit the script variable:
-    * `MESSAGE`: this is a bash array with your message; can span multiple lines
+    * `MESSAGE`: string of the important message; automatically split into 80 columns
-    * `PROMPT`: this is the prompt that asks the question of the user (i.e. "Acknowledge software X is now version 2.4"). bash array; can span multiple lines.
+    * `PROMPT`: this is the prompt that asks the question of the user (i.e. "Acknowledge software X is now version 2.4"). string; automatically split into 80 columns
     * `ACCEPT`: the string the user must type in to complete the acknowledgement.
 Default: `yes`
     * `LOGFILE`: location on filesystem of log file.
 Must be writable by users.
 Default: `/var/log/acceptor.log`